-While there, Nancy began contemplating her future.
-She worked part-time as a nurse’s aid in high school and gave thought to joining the medical profession.
+In Katy, Nancy began contemplating her future.
+She worked part-time as a nurse’s aide in high school and gave thought to joining the medical profession.

 While her career ambitions were still a little hazy, Nancy was clear on one thing: Eventually she wanted her own family.

-A high-school counselor told her she could do medicine or become a mother, but she couldn’t do both.
+A high-school counselor told her she could practice medicine or become a mother, but she couldn’t do both.

-While at Stephen F. Austin College, Dickey majored in psychology and sociology.
-She also continued part-time employment as a nurse’s aid and it was that experience that finally convinced her she wanted to become a doctor, specifically a family physician.
+At Stephen F. Austin College, Dickey majored in psychology and sociology.
+She also continued part-time employment as a nurse’s aide and it was that experience that finally convinced her to become a doctor, specifically a family physician.

 “I was fortunate in that I married the right man,” Dickey says of her long-time husband Franklin Dickey, who taught history and coached football at Allan Academy in Bryan before his retirement.
 “He told me to ‘go for it,’ and apply to medical school.